-The Company's accumulated other comprehensive income (loss) includes \$1.1 million loss on foreign currency translation adjustments and \$0.1 million of unrealized loss on investments as of June 30, 2023, and \$1.0 million loss on foreign currency translation adjustments and \$1.8 million of unrealized gain on investments as of December 31, 2022.
+The Company's accumulated other comprehensive income (loss) includes \$1.1 million loss on foreign currency translation adjustments and less than \$0.1 million of unrealized loss on investments as of September 30, 2023, and \$1.0 million loss on foreign currency translation adjustments and \$1.8 million of unrealized gain on investments as of December 31, 2022.
+There were no reclassification adjustments from accumulated other comprehensive income (loss) during the nine months ended September 30, 2023 and 2022.